 That sounds just like the results of the episode with the ten virgins.
 They were all invited to the wedding, and all thought that they were qualified, but only five of them made it.

-So, looking again at the first resurrection, the One who makes the decision as to who will be brought up then is the same One who who will have already decided who will be in the second resurrection.
-This is the same One who says that just because we think we know the new, sissified, tolerant, require-nothing-of-us Him described by the pastors, we may find out the hard way that we are only fooling ourselves.
+So, looking again at the first resurrection, the One who makes the decision as to who will be brought up then is the same One who will have already decided who will be in the second resurrection.
+This is the same One who says that just because we think we know the new, sissified, tolerant, require-nothing-of-us Jesus described by the pastors, we may find out the hard way that we are only fooling ourselves.
 By His own words, the ones who He knows, and recognizes, are the ones who do the will of His Father in heaven.
-Still think we can do anything we want and keep our salvation?
+Do you still think we can not follow God's rules and do anything we want and still keep our salvation?
 Or even the other way, don't have to do anything to keep our salvation?
 Remember, we don't obey to get saved, we obey because we are saved.

 Are you ready?
 Are you sure?

 OK, pop quiz.
 How do we learn the will of the Father?
 No, not the claims of the modern pastors who tell us that we have nothing to do and will still gain everything, regardless of our actions.
 What is the will of the Father?
 We hear what it supposedly used to be, but isn't anymore now that it has somehow changed without notice.
 Where do we go to find out what the will of the Father is now?
 Jesus didn't tell us to soften the Ten Commandments, but to recognize the true Spirit of the law and treat others accordingly.
 He didn't say that they no longer applied.
 If these Ten are part of the will of the Father, where do we go to find the rest of His will?
 That would be in His word to us in the love letter we call the Bible.
 If that was your answer, you get an A for the quiz.